 We may use either term of our own preference, but we certainly need to understand it both ways.
 You will see each used somewhere.
 Some scanners and photo editor programs have even switched to saying ppi now, and there is nothing wrong about that.
 But others have not switched, so insisting on conformity requiring all others to only say ppi will necessarily encounter much opposition, because the real world simply isn't that way, and obviously not all are willing to switch yet.
 Their view is that dpi has always been the term for image resolution, regardless of any whippersnaper's opinion. 😊

-Continuous Tone printers (dye-subs, and the chemical photo paper printers) don't print discrete ink dots of four colors like ink jet printers must.
+Continuous Tone printers (dye-subs, and the one-hour chemical photo paper printers) don't print discrete ink dots of four colors like ink jet printers must.
 Instead they mix the color of the pixel directly, and they print pixels (called continuous tone).
 There are no dithered ink dots then, just pixels.
 But these printer ratings still refer to the spacing of those image pixels with the term dpi, simply because dpi has always been the name for "pixels per inch".

 The technical specifications at the very heart of our digital imaging definitions say dpi for image resolution:

-I'm OK with either term you choose to use, I understand it either way.
+I prefer dpi myself, because that was always its name, but I'm OK with either term you choose to use, I understand it either way.
 My point here is that we must understand it both ways, because we will see it both ways, often, in the real world.

 Dwelling on the obvious, but the reason for all of the above is because "dpi" has simply always been the name of printed image resolution.
 That's plenty good enough for me.
 There are no ink drops in image files.
 No ink drops in scanners or cameras either.
 Those fundamental and elite specification documents written by the experts do not use ppi one time — dpi has simply always been the name of it.
 I always say dpi too, for same reason, simply because that's always been the name for pixel resolution.
 Some users today think that sounds wrong, and their notion is to call it ppi.
 But dpi has always been the real world name of it, however what's important to you is that you do need to understand it either way.
 Basically, if usage context refers to images, dpi means pixels.
 If usage context refers to printer printheads, dpi means ink drops.